ElFanzo/LinkedList/README.md

-# SingleLinkedList
+# LinkedList
-An example of the implementation of linked list
+An example of the implementation of linked lists